WALKSON

 What are the steps in closed die forging process?

 The closed die forging process involves several key steps to shape a metal into a specific form using a die.
 This process is used to create parts with complex shapes, high precision, and superior mechanical properties.
-Below are the main steps involved:
+Below are the main steps involved.
+At Walkson, we leverage this precise process to manufacture high-strength, durable components such as forged gears and train wheels for demanding industrial applications.

 1. Preparation of the Material (Billet/Blank)